MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-faq.md

 The partition count can be increased to exactly 40.
 In this case, number of TUs also have to be increased to 40.
 If you decide later to lower the TU limit back to <= 20, the maximum partition limit is also decreased to 32.

-The decrease in partitions doesn't affect existing event hubs because partitions are applied at the event hub level and they are immutable after creation of the hub.
+The decrease in partitions doesn't affect existing event hubs because partitions are applied at the event hub level and they're immutable after creation of the hub.

 ## Pricing